top of page

 2. Work-in-Progress Limits: Agree on and set limits on the number of tasks in each stage, for laser-focus and to prevent bottlenecks.
 When you can put your energy into a smaller set of tasks, rather than spreading yourself thin across many, the result is likely to be polished—and with a smaller workload, teams can redirect focus onto ad hocs or removing blockages.

 3. Continuous Delivery: Prioritise the continuous delivery of completed animation segments, which builds a structure of cyclic reviews and adjustments.
-This rhythm guides teams towards consistency and facilitates constant improvement.
+This rhythm guides teams toward consistency and facilitates constant improvement.

-Benefits and Challenges of Agile for Animation Projects
+Benefits, Challenges, and Solutions of Agile in Animation Projects

 Benefits